open-AIMS/docker-example/README.md

   docker run --rm -v ~/outputdocker:/home/rstudio/output username/docker-example
   ```

+**NB:** By default, the commands above will push a public repository to dockerhub.
+dockerhub will only provide the user with one private repository.
+You need to pay
+a fee to have access to multiple private repositories if needed to share containers in
+private.

 C) The final option would be for you to generate a [Binder](http://mybinder.org) link to your
-container remotely hosted on Docker Hub.
+container remotely hosted on dockerhub.
 For that, you need to create a new `Dockerfile`
 in your GitHub repository, and save it in a directory called `.binder`.
 This new `Dockerfile`
-will point to your Docker Hub image via the *FROM* command.
+will point to your dockerhub image via the *FROM* command.
 You can see an [example
 `.binder/Dockerfile`](https://github.com/AIMS/docker-example/blob/master/.binder/Dockerfile)
 on our GitHub repo, though if attempting this step do not forget to customise the first three lines
 of `.binder/Dockerfile` with your own Docker address, user and email information.